great-expectations/great_expectations/docs/docusaurus/docs/guides/setup/installation/install_gx.md

 import Tabs from '@theme/Tabs';

-You can install Great Expectations (GX) locally, or in hosted environments such as Databricks, Amazon EMR, or Google Cloud Composer.
-Installing GX locally lets you test features and functionality to determine if it's suitable for your use case.
+You can install GX OSS locally, or in hosted environments such as Databricks, Amazon EMR, or Google Cloud Composer.
+Installing GX OSS locally lets you test features and functionality to determine if it's suitable for your use case.

 :::info Windows Support

-Windows support for the open source Python version of GX is currently unavailable.
-If you’re using GX in a Windows environment, you might experience errors or performance issues.
+Windows support for the open source Python version of GX OSS is currently unavailable.
+If you’re using GX OSS in a Windows environment, you might experience errors or performance issues.

 :::